sh-khashimov/RESegmentedControl/README.md

 ## License

-OKSegmentedControl is available under the MIT license.
+RESegmentedControl is available under the MIT license.
 See the LICENSE file for more info.